Masa331/curlepi/README.md

 I got a friend we do an app together rails on back react native on front they talk through rest api i document endpoints with curl so he can try them easily before writing react but i often forget to update them so they dont work anymore even when my api tests work. :(

 ## Installation & How To
+TODO

 ## Contributing
+This is not finished nor perfect.
+I welcome every issue and pull request.
+If you have some curl Zeli can't parse our output please post them in the issue also.

 ## License
+MIT